Life-saving care

 Mental health supports in high demand

 Suzanne is not alone in her mental health struggles and journey.
 The demand for mental health services has risen up to 25 percent in recent years, and the wait times are at a record high — especially among our youth population.
 She was so happy to hear that MSH plans to build a Child and Adolescent Inpatient Mental Health Unit — understanding its importance and impact, having been an inpatient herself last year.
 Suzanne knows first-hand how important it is to have a safe space for an inpatient’s recovery.
+The new unit will ensure that children and youth in the community can access life-saving mental health treatment, close to home.
+It will provide more people in our community with a special place to heal and receive the care they need during a mental health crisis.

 Article from